Excitonic Bloch equations from first principles: Introduction

 The complex dynamics of coherent and incoherent excitons coupled to phonons has become a central focus in current scientific research.
 A straightforward strategy to deal with the problem consists of using model bosonic Hamiltonians for excitons and phonons.
 Built on the pioneering works by Toyozawa and Hopfield~\cite{toyozawa_theory_1958,hopfield_on-the-energy_1961,toyozawa_interband_1964}, this approach dates back to the early sixties~\cite{usui_excitations_1960,segall_phonon-assisted_1968,haug_electron_1984}.
 Nonetheless, it faces important conceptual issues that remain to be addressed~\cite{combescot_why_2005,combescot_exciton-exciton_2007,paleari_exciton-phonon_2022}.
 The major issue pertains with the fact that model Hamiltonians are written in terms of screened electron-electron ($e$-$e$) and electron-phonon ($e$-$ph$) interactions.
 This leads to double counting and overscreening already at the leading order in perturbation theory.
 Techniques based on the cluster expansion~\cite{kira_many-body_2006,axt_nonlinear_1998,thranhardt_quantum_2000,brem_exciton_2018,christiansen_theory_2019} suffer from the same conceptual drawbacks, as the underlying Hamiltonian is affected by the same problems, i.e., a screened $e$-$e$ and $e$-$ph$ coupling.
 The equivalence between the two approaches becomes evident when expanding the $e$-$ph$ interaction in terms of an interaction between (multiple) particle-holes and phonons~\cite{ivanov_self-consistent_1993,katsch_theory_2018}, which, to the lowest order, is equivalent to a bosonization.

 Despite the conceptual issues, the equations of motion for the coupled dynamics of coherent and incoherent excitons~\cite{axt_nonlinear_1998,thranhardt_quantum_2000,jankovic_dynamics_2015,brem_exciton_2018,lengers_phonon-mediated_2020} have a great appeal, and have been extensively used in the literature.
 The fundamental question we address in this work is: Can these equations be derived from the ab initio Hamiltonian of electrons and phonons~\cite{stefanucci_in-and-out_2023}?
 In this study, we provide a conclusive negative answer, pinpointing the issue as rooted in the overscreening of the $e$-$ph$ interaction, and derive the correct result.
 Our derivation is based on Green's function many-body theory, where screening, quasi-particle renormalization, and phonon frequencies emerge naturally from the diagrammatic treatment of the ab initio Hamiltonian of electrons and phonons.
+The developed theory contains correlation effects up to second-order in the excitation density and treats excitons and particle-hole pairs (plasma) on equal footing.

 The paper is organized as follows.
 In Section~\ref{prelsec} we introduce the connection between excitons and two-particle Green's function, and briefly go through the ab initio Hamiltonian for electrons and phonons.
 We also present key properties of the Bethe-Salpeter equation for systems with $e$-$e$ and $e$-$ph$ interactions.
 In Sections~\ref{cohxsec} and~\ref{incexsec} we discuss the minimal approximation to the self-energy and exchange-correlation kernel leading to a coupled dynamics of coherent and incoherent excitons.
-The inclusion of the inelastic exciton-phonnon scattering is elaborated in Section~\ref{xxsec}.
+The inclusion of the inelastic exciton-phonon scattering is elaborated in Section~\ref{xxsec}.
 The final outcome, summarized in Section~\ref{SBEEsec}, is the excitonic Bloch equations -- a comprehensive set of coupled equations for coherent, irreducible and incoherent excitons.
 Finally, in Section~\ref{consec} we provide a summary of our main findings and outline future avenues for research and development.